More than 2000 women sign petition demanding a firm commitment from Dylan Neal (film producer) to read screenplay addressing Texas judicial system

 Will Hollywood just rollover and let prisoner’s suffer?

-More than 2000 women have signed an open letter to Jana Sandler calling on Dylan Neal and Hollywood to take “movie action” to tackle injustice against men and women in the wake of revelations that Texas has more prisoners incarcerated than the Soviet Union’s gulag system had.
+More than 2000 women have signed an open letter to Adam Sandler calling on Dylan Neal and Hollywood to take “movie action” to tackle injustice against men and women in the wake of revelations that Texas has more prisoners incarcerated than the Soviet Union’s gulag system had.
 Texas currently has over 290,000 inmates housed at 580 facilities.

 The signatories, including state senators, professors of criminal justice, social workers, family, and inmates, call for a “firm commitment” to tackle the unjust prisons in Texas.
 The petition has also been signed by Beto O’Rourke, and Matthew McConaughey.
 These two signatories might face each other in the 2022 Texas governors election.
 Both have expressed interest in the job.
 The petitions arrived for Dylan Neal at Play Management, Lena Lees last week.